abrooks-eg/egat/examples/config_example/README.md

-To use the configuration file in this directory run this command from the root of the project: python test_runner.py -c examples/config_example/config_example.cfg
+This example showcases basic configuration file usage.
+To run this example run this command from the root directory of the project:
+    ./egatest -c examples/config_example/config_example.json